pvnieo/Manga-Panel-Extractor/README.md

 The text erasor is based on the CRAFT text detector.
 See [here](https://github.com/clovaai/CRAFT-pytorch) for more information.

 ## Installation
-This game runs on python >= 3.6, use pip to install dependencies:
+This code runs on python >= 3.6, use pip to install dependencies:
 ```
 pip3 install -r requirements.txt
 ```